September 14 2023

 Secondly, face biometrics is fully accessible even for visually impaired users.
 By definition, voice biometrics require users to speak — meaning not all users can use the product.

 Additionally, face biometrics is a mature technology and has performance benchmarks by government organizations and standards bodies.
-There lacks independent, objective ranking for voice biometric performance.
+There lacks an independent, objective ranking for voice biometric performance.

 There are a number of key differentiators that iProov employs to stay ahead of other security methods and other vendors.
 This includes, though is not limited to: